 This Plant-Based Parmesan recipe couldn’t be simpler: Just measure the ingredients into a food processor or small chopper and pulse for a few seconds until well-combined.
 That’s it!

 There’s so many uses for this cashew-free, dairy-free, parmesan cheese.
-It’s perfect for adding a cheesy note to pasta or pizza, sprinkled over grilled veggies or as a topping on casseroles.
-You can also add it to sauces and dressings – watch for our easy plant-based Caesar Salad Dressing coming very soon.
+It’s perfect for our easy plant-based Caesar Salad, for adding a cheesy note to pasta or pizza, sprinkled over grilled veggies, or as a topping on casseroles.

 About the Ingredients